Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: ROI-JSCC Communication System

 Then, the feature vectors in $\mathbf{y}_{\inn}$ are categorized based on the values in the ROI importance mask $\gamma_m$: features corresponding to values of $1$, $0.5$, and $0.0$ are defined as ROI feature vectors $\mathbf{z_\ROI}$, ROP feature vectors $\mathbf{z_\ROP}$, and RONI feature vectors $\mathbf{z_\RONI}$, respectively.
 To enhance the processing capability of $\mathbf{z_\ROI}$ without increasing computational cost, the ROI block applies separate processing strategies to $\mathbf{z_\ROI}$, $\mathbf{z_\ROP}$, and $\mathbf{z_\RONI}$.

 As illustrated in Figure~\ref{fig:ROI_block}, $\mathbf{z_\ROI}$ and the majority of $\mathbf{z_\ROP}$ are processed using computationally-intensive self-attention~\cite{yang2024swinjscc}, whereas $\mathbf{z_\RONI}$ and the $\mathbf{z_\ROP}$ vectors adjacent to the three RONI are processed using lightweight spatial attention~\cite{woo2018cbam}.
 Self-attention has proven to be a powerful tool for feature extraction in deepJSCC~\cite{yang2024swinjscc}, whereas spatial attention provides satisfactory performance with low computational complexity.
-Using both mechanisms in a manner guided by ROI, this split processing effectively enhances $\PSNR_{\ROI}$ while minimizing degradation in $\PSNR_{\Avg}$ without additional computational overhead.
+By leveraging both mechanisms under ROI guidance, the proposed split processing not only enhances $\PSNR_{\ROI}$ but also minimizes degradation in $\PSNR_{\Avg}$, which is the first efficient mechanism that allocates different computational resources to ROI and non-ROI regions.

 In communication systems, enhancing feature correlation contributes to error correction in channel coding, while reducing redundant information is essential for efficient source coding.
 To achieve both objectives, the proposed ROI block processes the entire set of features jointly by applying depthwise convolution and channel attention, thereby strengthening feature correlations.
 In addition, it employs a gated depthwise convolutional feed-forward network (GDF)~\cite{zamir2022restormer} to suppress redundancy and improve feature compactness.